-- Allocation of topics: Topics will be allocated on 19 October 2023, 14:15 online (please use the link to my office hour).
-Preference will be given to those students who log in on that day.
-If you cannot make it, please contact me as early as possible to receive a topic. - Time and place of presentation: Thursday 14-16 in (room AA011).
-The presentation period commences on 18 January 2024. - In every weekly session, we will discuss two seminar papers until we are finished.
+- Preference will be given to those students who log in on that day.
+If you cannot make it, please contact me as early as possible to receive a topic. - Time and place of presentation: Thursday 14-16 in room AA011.
+The presentation period commences on 16 January 2025. - In every weekly session, we will discuss two seminar papers until we are finished.